-Each of the following, in and of itself, constitutes full and adequate grounds for denial of a registration card for a registered qualifying patient, personal caregiver, or RMD agent, or a hardship cultivation registration:
+Each of the following, in and of itself, constitutes full and adequate grounds for denial of a temporary or an annual registration card for a registered qualifying patient or personal caregiver, or a registration card for a RMD agent, or a hardship cultivation registration:

-- (1) Failure to provide the information required in 935 CMR 501.000 for a registration card or hardship cultivation registration; - (2) Provision of misleading, incorrect, false, or fraudulent information on the application; - (3) Failure to meet the requirements set forth in 935 CMR 501.000 for a registration card or hardship cultivation registration; - (4) Revocation or suspension of a registration card or hardship cultivation registration in the previous six months;
+- (1) Failure to provide the information required in 935 CMR 501.000 for a registration card or hardship cultivation registration; - (2) Provision of misleading, incorrect, false, or fraudulent information on the application; - (3) Failure to meet the requirements set forth in 935 CMR 501.000 for a registration card or hardship cultivation registration;

-- (5) Failure to pay all applicable fees; or - (6) Any other ground that serves the purposes of M.G.L. c.
+- (4) Revocation or suspension of a registration card or hardship cultivation registration in the previous six months; - (5) Failure to pay all applicable fees; or - (6) Any other ground that serves the purposes of M.G.L. c.
 94I or 935 CMR 501.000.